spatie/db-dumper/README.md

 For dumping MySQL-db's `mysqldump` should be installed For dumping PostgreSQL-db's `pg_dump` should be installed.

+## Postcardware

+You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

+Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

+The best postcards will get published on the open source page on our website.

 ## Installation

 You can install the package via composer: